ThoughtWorksInc/sbt-scala-js-map/README.md

 This sbt plugin detects if a library is hosted on Github repository and let source map point to https://raw.githubusercontent.com/ instead of a local file path.

+### Alternative Options

+An alternative Option is specifiy relative source mappings flag for Scala.js SBT plugin.

+However, this approach enforce library users cloning the library's source files into their local file system before debugging their applications.

+On the other hand, libraries published with this plugin enable the library users to view the source (of correct revision), automatically.

 ## Usage

 ### Step 1: Add the dependencies in your Scala.js library's `project/plugins.sbt`